 - Potato chips, pretzel chips, or fresh cut vegetables for serving

 - Heat olive oil and unsalted butter over medium heat.

 - When the oil mixture starts to heat up, add the onions, sage, thyme, sugar, and stir until coated, stirring every few minutes to ensure even caramelization.

 - 15 minutes into cooking, gradually add the white wine and stir.
 By 30 minutes, the onions should be fragrant and the wine should be reduced.
 You can make them more or less caramelized depending on your preference.
 Remove from the heat and allow to cool completely.
 When the onions are cool, pick the thyme sprigs out of the cooked onions.

 - In a medium mixing bowl, add the mayonnaise, sour cream, cooled onions, Kosher salt, fresh ground black pepper (amount to taste), and optional Worcestershire sauce.
 Stir to combine and chill for 2 hours or overnight before serving (this allows the flavors to combine and for it to thicken).
 Alternately, you can serve it right away, it just will not be cold.
 Serve with your favorite chips or cut veggies, and enjoy!

 Home Chef Tip: For the white wine reduction, I used Pinot Grigio, but really any white wine is fine with it, just go with your favorite white wine.

-We hope you enjoy this Caramelized Onion Drip recipe from SoFabFood Home Chef, Sara from Life’s Little Sweets, as much as we do.
-If you love this recipe, be sure to visit our Appetizer Section for more simple party foods.
+We hope you enjoy this Caramelized Onion Drip recipe from SoFabFood Home Chef, Sara from Life’s Little Sweets.
+If you love this recipe, be sure to visit our Appetizer Section for more like it.
 For daily recipe inspiration, like us on Facebook and follow us on Pinterest.
 Enjoy!